MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-invoice-sales.md

 8. Fill in the remaining fields in the **Sales Invoice** window as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

     > [!NOTE]
-    > If you allow the customer to pay immediately, for example, by credit card or PayPal, then fill in the **Payment Method Code** field.
+    > If you allow the customer to pay immediately, for example, by cash or by PayPal, then fill in the **Payment Method Code** field.
 The payment is then recorded as soon as you post the sales invoice.
+If you select CASH, then the payment is recorded in a specified balancing account.

     You are now ready to fill in the sales invoice lines for products that you are selling to the customer or for any transaction with the customer that you want to record in a G/L account.